Many cultures offer a type of gambling. From major casinos to local bingo games, the availability of gambling is everywhere at all times of the day.

 - The high that you get from taking a risk – excitement, drama, and victory (at times) are all enticing feelings that a person can get from gambling

 - Social interactions – for many people, gambling is a social engagement.
-Look at people standing around a craps table chatting with each other, back slapping when a desired result is achieved, and bemoaning each other’s losses.
+Look at people standing around a craps table chatting with each other, back-slapping when the desired result is achieved, and bemoaning each other’s losses.
 These are complete strangers that are interacting socially, which is rewarding to many people

 - Financial reward – while most people recognize that gambling often leads to financial losses, there are times that it benefits users, which fuels the attraction to gambling